Crisis Communication

 3. Set Media Priorities

-When in a crisis, the team should be aware of both the standing target audience as well as any other additional media priorities.
+For this reason, the team should be aware of both the standing target audience as well as any other additional media priorities and act accordingly.
 A spokesperson from your team, ideally your PR expert or agency representative, should have the authority to speak on behalf of your company whether it be through verbal, written or digital communication.

 4. Updated Collateral